 The School of Fine Arts had been founded in 1891, combining the Department of Music, established in 1877, and the Department of Art, established in 1885.
 Courses in visual and performing arts had been offered since KU's earliest years, but none of the disciplines had a permanent home.
 For several decades music teachers were paid by student fees, and the visual arts were taught as second or third subjects by faculty hired for other courses.

 Between 1893 and 1917 the school was housed in the increasingly decrepit North College, the university's first building, until that was declared unfit for occupation.
-Rooms in the basement and first floor of the new Administration Building (later Strong Hall) were used by music; visual art had studios and classrooms on the top floor; about a dozen other buildings housed various courses as well.
+Rooms in the basement and first floor of the new Administration Building (later Strong Hall) were used by music; visual art had studios and classrooms on the top floor; about a dozen other buildings also housed courses.

-A long campaign for a dedicated building for performing arts ended when the music and dance departments of Fine Arts moved into the newly completed Murphy Hall in 1957.
+The long campaign for a dedicated building for performing arts ended when the music and dance departments moved into the newly completed Murphy Hall in 1957.
 The school shared performing space with the University Theatre and its academic units, part of the College, but had its own wing for faculty studios, rehearsal rooms and administrative offices.

-In 2009, an administrative reorganization created the School of Music, housed in Murphy Hall; and the School of the Arts, affiliated with the College of Liberal Arts & Sciences and comprising the departments of Dance, Film & Media Studies, Theatre, and Visual Art.
-The offices for these departments remain in Chalmers and Murphy halls.
-Several design programs are now affiliated with the School of Architecture, Design & Planning.
+In 2009, an administrative reorganization created the School of Music, housed in Murphy Hall; and the School of the Arts, affiliated with the College of Liberal Arts & Sciences and comprising the departments of Dance (Robinson Center), Film & Media Studies (Summerfield Hall), Theatre (Murphy Hall), and Visual Art (Chalmers Hall).
+Several design programs are now affiliated with the School of Architecture & Design.